make. break. in no particular order.

 Standing Desk Improvisation Inspiration with Little Perspiration

-LED Mood Lamp
+LED Reading Lamp

 Tony Stark for Halloween 2010: The Arc Reactor (RT Mark II)